 To cancel sorting by some field you should clear the Sort Type column for this field.

 To define criteria for the expression listed in the Columns Pane you must use the Criteria column.

 Here you should write the criteria omitting the expression itself.
 For get the following criteria in your query

 WHERE (field >= 10) AND (field <= 20)

 in the Criteria column.

-You may specify several criterias for one expression using the Or... columns.
-These criterias will be concatenated in the query with the OR operator.
+You may specify several criteria for one expression using the Or... columns.
+These criteria will be concatenated in the query with the OR operator.

 To setup grouping by some of the fields and/or to define aggregate functions on grouped rows you may use the Group by column.